-Alistair holds a Bachelor of Arts (Hons) degree from the University of Melbourne, and a Master of International Law degree from the Australian National University.
+Mr Maclean holds a Bachelor of Arts (Honours) degree from the University of Melbourne and a Master of International Law degree from the Australian National University.
 He is a graduate of the Australian Institute of Company Directors.